reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 If we dont't do it, the Flyway will try to migrate scripts to the current `DataSource` by starting application.
 But when we start the application we don't have a current tenant, so the `ThreadTenantStorage.getTenantId()` would return `null` and the application crashes.

-By default, Flyway uses the current `DataSource`.
-But we want to apply the scripts to all `DataSource`s we defined in the application.
+Now we want to apply the scripts to all `DataSource`s we defined in the application.
 We didn't define static `Datasource`s, but we put them in a `Map` in the `DataSourceProperties`, so now we can iterate over them.